Touring the Seas Pavilion at Epcot (A Resorts Gal Guide)

 Here are a few of the items that were available on this visit.

 Toward the front of the store, there’s a wall with pins.
-You may remember that Epcot had a huge pin area before the construction near the former Fountain of Nations.
+You may remember that Epcot had a vast pin area before the construction near the former Fountain of Nations.
 Visitors came specifically for pin trading.

-There were several other machines, including an old-fashioned pressed penny machine with a crank.
+Several other machines, including an old-fashioned pressed penny machine with a crank.

 Here are the pressed penny options.